yang-d19/resume/README.md

 ### robotic
 - 230919: modify title for intelligent car design competition in ACTIVITIES

+### robo-software
+- 230930: software engineer in robotic company, delete volunteer activities, add more skills and projects

 ### collect.sh

 This shell script collects and renames the generated pdf files in different folders to one pdf folder.